twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 ![Sort timing output](images/time_sort.png)

-We see the ACsploit output takes about 10 seconds for quickSort, while the random input takes less than 1 second.
+We see the ACsploit output takes about 10 seconds for `quickSort()`, while the random input takes less than 1 second.
 We also note that the sort function with ACsploit input takes less than 1 second.
-We infer the changingSort method shuffles the ordering of the ACsploit input so that it is no longer a worst case input.
+We thus infer the `changingSort()` method shuffles the ordering of the ACsploit input so that it is no longer a worst case input.

 We have our proof of concept, but we still need two things for a successful solution:

-1. We need to pass input that will be shuffled into the ACsploit input order by changingSort
+1. We need to pass input that will be shuffled into the ACsploit input order by `changingSort()`
 2. We need to reach a runtime of 300 seconds

-To resolve the first issue, we run the following Jython script to reverse the changingSort function for our input and write the result to a file:
+To resolve the first issue, we run the following Jython script to reverse the `changingSort()` function for our input and write the result to a file:

 ```
 import sys